-Although Pro Tools will let you record to your system drive, this is generally not recommended.
-Performance for recording and playback on system drives is worse than on non-system drives, resulting in lower track counts and fewer plug-ins.
+Although Pro Tools lets you record to your system drive, this is generally not recommended.
+Performance for recording and playback on system drives is worse than on non-system drives, resulting in lower track counts and fewer plugins.

 SCSI hard drives offer several advantages over ATA/IDE drives.
 First, SCSI drives can be external and therefore provide portable audio storage that is easily moved between systems.
-Second, SCSI drives offer slightly better performance when recording to large numbers of tracks; attempting to record to a large number of audio tracks with an ATA/IDE drive will result in a short delay before recording begins.
+Second, SCSI drives offer better performance when recording to large numbers of tracks.
+Furthermore.
+24-bit sessions cannot be guaranteed to record or playback from ATA/IDE drives.